Where Eagles Dare: Filming

 and Robert Shaw, who was then married to Mary Ure.

-At one point during filming, Burton was threatened at gunpoint by an overzealous fan, but fortunately danger was averted.
+At one point during filming, Burton was threatened at gunpoint by an overzealous fan.

 The Junkers Ju 52 used to fly Smith and Schaffer's team into Austria and then make their escape at the end of the film was a Swiss Air Force Ju 52/3m, registration A-702.
-It was destroyed in an accident on 4 August 2018, killing all 20 people on board.
+It was destroyed in an accident on 4 August 2018 in Switzerland, killing all 20 people on board.